-Washington, D.C. – 27th Oct 2025 -The Haitian Development Network Foundation (HDN) is calling on U.S. policymakers, including President Donald J. Trump, to revisit the bipartisan proposal introduced in 2011 by Senators Marco Rubio, Richard Lugar, and Richard Durbin describing it as a long-overlooked roadmap that could help rebuild Haiti’s political and economic stability today.
+Orem, Utah. – 27 January,2026 –The Haitian Development Network Foundation (HDN) is calling on U.S. policymakers and senior executive and legislative leadership to revisit the bipartisan proposal introduced in 2011 by Senators Marco Rubio, Richard Lugar, and Richard Durbin describing it as a long-overlooked roadmap that could help rebuild Haiti’s political and economic stability today.

-“Fourteen years later, the vision expressed in this bill stands as the most valid and actionable approach for Haiti’s renewal,” said Jacques Jonassaint, Chief Executive Officer of the Haitian Development Network Foundation.
-“We believe it’s time to move beyond short-term aid and adopt a model that empowers Haitians to rebuild their nation with dignity, partnership, and transparency.”
+“Fourteen years later, the vision expressed in this bill stands as the most valid and actionable approach for Haiti’s renewal,” said Jacques Jonassaint, Chairman and CEO of the Haitian Development Network Foundation.
+“We believe it’s time to move beyond short-term aid and military interventions to an integrated model that empowers Haitians to rebuild their nation with a durable and long lasting partnership with the Trump administration, the US Congress, and the American people.”

 Revisiting a Blueprint for Change

-The Rubio–Lugar–Durbin legislation emphasized institutional strengthening, private sector growth, and the creation of conditions that would enable Haitians to drive their own development.
-It called for enhanced U.S. engagement in areas such as education, infrastructure, and governance, while promoting fair trade and economic opportunity.
+The Rubio–Lugar–Durbin legislation emphasized institutional strengthening, private sector growth, and the creation of conditions that would enable Haitians to drive sustainable economic development by the Haitians people, for the Haitians people, with the help and assistance of the United States, Poland, and other sincere allies of the people of Haiti.
+It called for enhanced engagement in areas such as education, infrastructure, and governance, while promoting fair trade and economic opportunity.

 According to HDN, the principles in this proposed framework align closely with the foundation’s own mission, fostering sustainable development through collaboration, entrepreneurship, and civic empowerment.
 The organization views the 2011 proposal as a long-term vision that can unite both U.S. and Haitian interests toward stability and self-sufficiency.